tallforasmurf/byteplay/README.md

 ## Why this fork?

-I would like to use it on Python 3.
+I (tallforasmurf) would like to use it on Python 3.
 I've made this fork (by export from code.google.com) to investigate the possibility of converting it to Python 3.

-When/if it works with Python3, then the Promise package (https://github.com/rfk/promise/) which is based on byteplay, could also be brought to Python 3, and possibly extended.
+When/if it works with Python3, then Ryan Kelly's Promise package (https://github.com/rfk/promise/) which is based on byteplay, could also be brought to Python 3, and possibly extended.